Afey/edx-documentation/en_us/shared/glossary/glossary.rst

   A tool in edX Studio that loads a new course or library into your existing course or library.
 When you use the Import tool, Studio replaces all of your existing course or library content with the content from the imported course or library.
+See also :ref:`Export<E>`.

   For more information, see `Import a Course`_ or `Import a Library`_.